 Our international service immersion experiences began with our inaugural experience to Guayaquil, Ecuador in June of 2013.
 Students had the opportunity to be completely immersed in a culture different than their own through spending time and serving with neighbors in the Ecuadorian community.
 This experience of spending time and serving with our neighbors laid the foundation for our service immersion programs.
 Students serve and live with communities in other countries to understand that they can make an impact on someone by sharing their lives with them in mutual respect and love.
 Many times, students return realizing how much their lives were impacted by the communities of people where they served.

-Similar to our Alternative Break programs, we hope our students will use these interactions to develop a “faith that does justice” through reflecting on our four pillars:
+These experiences have provided students with opportunities to explore their faith in the context of serving with, and for, other communities around the United States.
+Similar to our Alternative Break programs, we hope our students will be able to use these interactions to develop a “faith that does justice” through reflecting on our four pillars.

-- Service: This pillar acknowledges the importance of giving back to others in actions such as building homes or serving at a soup kitchen.
-However, we believe that “service” is a lifestyle.
-Even though participants serve for only a week, this service is meant to inspire a deeper commitment to serving others in every aspect of life, especially as members of the Merrimack Community.
+This pillar acknowledges the importance of giving back to others by way of action.
+Service can come in many forms, including sitting and talking to Ecuadorian people, serving lunch at a soup kitchen, or sorting food at a food bank.
+We believe that “service” is a lifestyle.
+Even though alternative break groups serve for only a week, this service is meant to inspire a deeper commitment to serving others in every aspect of life, especially as members of the Merrimack community.

-- Community: This pillar highlights the importance of sharing experiences with one another.
+This pillar highlights the importance of sharing experiences and building equal, just, and loving relationships with one another.
 We come together as communities of participants who reflect together, serve, and build relationships with the individuals and communities for whom we serve.

-Click on our interactive map to see where we are going this year, and where we have gone in the past!
+Click on our interactive map to see where we have gone in recent years!